Classification of critically fixed anti-Thurston maps: Topological Tischler graphs and Schottky maps

-Note that not every topological Tischler graph $T$ can be realized by an anti-rational map, see Figure~\ref{fig:obstruction} for a simple example of an obstructed Schottky map.
-However, we will show in Theorem~\ref{thm:schottky-obstructions} that this example illustrates basically the only possible type of obstruction for Schottky maps.
-In order to prepare for the proof, we will have a closer look at the pull-back action of Schottky maps on simple closed curves in $S^2 \setminus P$.
-Some of the following parallels the concepts and arguments in the orientation-preserving case in \cite{hlushchankaTischlerGraphsCritically2019}.
-As in Section~\ref{sec:thurst-theor-orient}, we will adopt the convention that homotopy of simple closed curves will mean free homotopy in $S^2 \setminus P$.
+In order to prepare for the proof, we first have a closer look at the pullback action of Schottky maps on simple closed curves in $S^2 \setminus Q$.
+Some of the following parallels the concepts and arguments in the orientation-preserving case from \cite{hlushchankaTischlerGraphsCritically2019}.
+As in Section~\ref{sec:thurst-theor-orient}, we adopt the convention that homotopy of simple closed curves means free homotopy in $S^2 \setminus Q$.